tldr-pages/tldr/pages/linux/logrotate.md

 > Rotates, compresses, and mails system logs.
 > More information: <https://manned.org/logrotate>.

-- Trigger a run of logrotate manually:
+- Trigger a run manually:

 `logrotate {{path/to/logrotate.conf}} --force`

-- Run logrotate using a specific command to mail reports:
+- Run using a specific command to mail reports:

 `logrotate {{path/to/logrotate.conf}} --mail {{/usr/bin/mail_command}}`